Gouvernathor/parliamentarch/README.rst

 0 to 2 and y goes from 0 to 1.

-The value of each entry is the angle, in radians, calculated from the left-outermost point of the annulus arc, to the center of the arcs, to the center of the seat.
+The value of each entry is the angle, in radians, calculated from the right-outermost point of the annulus arc, to the center of the arcs, to the center of the seat.

 In addition, the return value has the following attributes: